equinix/terraform-provider-metal/docs/guides/network_types.md

   Use port bonding, address assignments, and VLAN attachments to change the device network type from Layer-3, to Layer-2, to Hybrid.
 ---

 # Network types

+!> **PROVIDER DEPRECATED:** Equinix Metal Provider is now Deprecated.
+[See the Metal provider section for more details](../index.md#equinix-metal-provider) on the new provider and available migration guides.

 Server network types, such as Layer-2, Layer-3, and Hybrid may be familiar to users of the Equinix Metal Portal.
 In the Portal, you can toggle the network type with a click of the UI.
 To take advantage of these features in Terraform, which closely follows the Equinix Metal API, it is important to understand that the network type is a composite string value determined by one or more port bonding, addressing, and VLAN attachment configurations.
 To change the network type, you must change these underlying properties of the port(s).